tramitit/guides/en/germany/business_registration.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to legally designate your commercial activity in Germany through Gewerbeanmeldung.
-Find steps, documents needed, and a provider for assistance.
+description: Learn about the necessary steps, documents, and procedures for Gewerbeanmeldung in Germany.
+Ideal for self-employed individuals and companies.
 draft: false
-meta_title: 'Germany Business Registration: Process, Requirements & Providers'
+meta_title: 'Guide to Business Registration in Germany: Steps and Requirements'
-title: 'Germany Business Registration: Process, Requirements & Providers'
+title: 'Guide to Business Registration in Germany: Steps and Requirements'
 translationKey: germany-business_registration
 ---

 ## Description
 ### What is it?